 Most of us are familiar with the recently coined term "hangry," which is when you are so hungry that you become irritable.
 We've all experienced this, and it's easy to notice in children and in others, but when it's happening to us, it is not always easy to recognize.
 We forget that our mood can be so strongly influenced by the physiological process of intense hunger.

-anxiety can be caused by pain, insomnia or digestive problems
+anxiety can be caused by pain, insomnia, digestive issues or a heart condition

 irritability can be caused by digestive problems

-Mood Issues That Can Be Caused by Physical Problems
+Mood Issues Can Be Caused by Physical Problems

 So don't assume that the root cause of your mood issue is all in your head; sometimes it can be in your body.
 Pain, insomnia, digestive problems, and deep fatigue (to name just a few) can often be resolved with TCM treatment, and once these other symptoms have improved, you may discover your mood issue has resolved as well.